akosiorek/akosiorek.github.io/_notes/2022-06-20-masking_repr_learning_vision.markdown

 Inspired by bag-of-words classifiers for natural language (e.g. an SVM operating on word histograms, the so-called bag of words), people constructed visual bag-of-words classifiers.
 Dictionaries of visual words were built by running a SIFT or SURF keypoint detector on a dataset of images, describing these keypoints with relevant descriptors (SIFT, SURF, HOG), and then clustering them.
 The cluster centroids represented a new visual grammar.
-A new image could be classified by creating a histogram of such visual words and feeding into an SVM, say.
+A new image could be classified by creating a histogram of such visual words and feeding it into an SVM, say.
 A visual word like that could correspond to an eye or a car wheel.
 While I haven't tried, it would be interesting to adapt this paradigm for MIM.